 FAQ

-For most Chicago-metro facilities, we can schedule an initial site visit within a few business days.
-Expedited service is available for facilities facing an upcoming OSHA inspection or internal audit deadline.
-Contact us and we will discuss your timeline.
+Most Chicago-metro facilities, we schedule an initial site visit within a few business days.
+Expedited service is available if you are facing an upcoming OSHA inspection or internal audit deadline.
+Contact us and we discuss your timeline.

 Yes.
 We regularly serve facilities throughout Cook, DuPage, Lake, Kane, and Will counties.
-Most of the Chicago area's manufacturing base is located in the suburbs and collar counties, and our service area covers the full region.
-For locations in McHenry, Kendall, or neighboring counties, contact us and we will confirm availability.
+Most of the Chicago area's manufacturing base sits in the suburbs and collar counties.
+For locations in McHenry, Kendall, or neighboring counties, contact us to confirm availability.

 Yes.
-Robotic cells and automated systems bring specific LOTO and access control requirements under OSHA 1910.147 and ANSI/RIA standards that most standard LOTO programs do not address.
-We produce access control placards and robotics-specific lockout procedures as a core part of our placard service.
+Robotic cells and automated systems carry LOTO and access control requirements under 1910.147 and ANSI/RIA R15.06 that most standard programs do not address.
+Access control placards and robotics-specific lockout procedures are part of our core placard service.
 See the robotics placards section for details.

-Most facilities we assess have placards with at least one of three common problems: they are made from paper or laminate that does not meet OSHA durability requirements, they are missing energy isolation steps for one or more energy sources on the machine, or they do not include required information such as the voltage or pressure levels for each energy source.
-A gap analysis will tell you quickly whether your existing placards create compliance exposure.
+Most facilities we assess have placards with one of three common problems: paper or laminate that does not meet OSHA durability requirements, missing energy isolation steps for one or more sources, or missing required information like voltage or pressure levels.
+A gap analysis tells you quickly whether your existing placards create compliance exposure.

 Yes.
-OSHA Region 5, which covers Illinois, runs both programmed inspection campaigns targeting high-hazard industries and unprogrammed inspections triggered by complaints, referrals, and incidents.
+OSHA Region 5 runs programmed inspection campaigns targeting high-hazard industries and unprogrammed inspections triggered by complaints, referrals, and incidents.
 Food processing, metal fabrication, and automotive supply operations in the Chicago area are among the most frequently inspected.
-LOTO is consistently one of the top cited standards in these inspections.
+LOTO is consistently one of the top cited standards in those inspections.

-Tell us about your facility and we will follow up within one business day to discuss your compliance needs and schedule an on-site visit.
+Tell us about your facility and we follow up within one business day to discuss compliance needs and schedule an on-site visit.